kevbite/kevbite.github.io/_posts/2017-01-21-end-to-end-testing-with-service-fabric.md

 # End to end testing

-Most application which I have worked on developing I have always tried to have my build server test the application end to end so that I have a very high confidence that when I ship the code the features implemented are going to work as expected.
+Most application which I have worked on developing have always tried to have my build server test the application end to end so that I have a very high confidence that when I ship the code the features implemented are going to work as expected.

-Previous to Service Fabric, services I developed were built on top of _Owin_ or _TopSelf_, this allowed them to be run easily by just executing a executable file (*.exe).
-I could then just alter the configuration within the tests or inject in some environment variables to point to a local database or mocked web service and test my application fully.
+Previous to Service Fabric, services I developed were built on top of _[Owin](http://owin.org/)_ or _[TopSelf](http://topshelf-project.com/)_, this allowed them to be run easily by just executing a executable file (*.exe).
+I could then just alter the configuration within the tests or inject in some environment variables to point to a local database and/or a mocked web service and test my application fully.

-However if we try to execute a Service Fabric service from the command line it will just throw an exception due to there is not Service Fabric runtime:
+However if we try to execute a Service Fabric service from the command line it will just throw an exception as it is not running within the Service Fabric runtime:

 ```text
   System.Fabric.FabricException: An error occurred during this operation.
 Please check the trace logs for more details. ---> System.Runtime.InteropServices.COMException: Exception from HRESULT: 0x80071CC0